idekerlab/diffusiond/README.md

 If no heatvector is provided, heat values must be specified as network node attributes per the Request Body section above.
 The attribute name must be "diffusion_input", but can be overridden by the heatattribute query parameter.

-For example, you can create the correct query string value in Python like so:
+For example, you can create a heatvector in a query string value in Python like so:

 ```python
 import base64